Bava Beccaris massacre: Backlash

-Military tribunals were set up, over some of which Bava Beccaris personally presided, that sentenced about 1,500 people to prison.
-The conduct of the authorities was deemed by analysts to be "a travesty of justice and a mockery of legal procedure."
-Newspapers considered to be in opposition to the government were suppressed, and several Catholic and Socialist organizations were dissolved.
+Military tribunals were set up which ended up sentencing around 1,500 citizens to serve various lengths of prison time.
+Bava Beccaris personally presided over some of these tribunals.
+Analysts deemed the conduct of the authorities to be "a travesty of justice and a mockery of legal procedure."
+Newspapers considered to be in opposition to the government were suppressed, and several Catholic and Socialist organisations were forcefully dissolved.

+On 27 July 1898, the trial against the deputies Luigi De Andreis (Republican) (it), Filippo Turati and Oddino Morgari (Socialists) started.
+They were accused of seditious activity against the constitution and government of Italy, as well as for the devastation and plundering of the city of Milan during the bread riots.
+Despite sitting in Parliament and thus supposedly being immune from prosecution, they were all arrested during the siege and the Chamber of Deputies granted authorisation to proceed with the trial.
+Sentencing followed on 1 August 1898 where De Andreis and Turati were given 12-year prison sentences and Morgari was acquitted.

-Filippo Turati, one of the founders of the Socialist Party of Italy (PSI) in 1892, was arrested, accused of inspiring the riots, and given a 12-year prison sentence.
-In fact, he had been trying to calm down the situation with a pamphlet calling on the demonstrators to be "calm and patient" and arguing that the "days for street fighting are past."
-He was freed a year later, in 1899, after a wave of discontent in the country.
-The experience convinced him that the way ahead was the parliamentary route and he renounced violent action.
+Turati, one of the people who founded the Italian Socialist Party (PSI) in 1892, had in fact been trying to calm down the situation with a pamphlet calling on the demonstrators to be "calm and patient" and arguing that the "days for street fighting are past."
+Even though he had been sentenced to over a decade in prison, he was freed a year later in 1899, following a wave of discontent in the country.
+His experiences during the riots convinced Turati that the way ahead was the parliamentary route and he thus renounced violent action.